 Parachute aircraft would consist of US C-47 Douglas Dakotas from Barkston Heath, Saltby and Spanhoe.
 The glider group would be towed by Short Stirlings from Harwell and Keevil, Halifaxes from Tarrant Rushton and Dakotas from Broadwell, Fairford, Down Ampney and Blakehill Farm.
 Manston was to be used for the Armstrong Whitworth Albemarle of 296 and 297 Squadrons and gliders they were to tow, as their twin-engined aircraft could not reach Arnhem with a fully loaded glider from their home airfield at Brize Norton.

-On 7th September, heavy rain the night before forced troops to evacuate their tents for dry accommodation.
+7th September: Heavy rain the night before forced troops to evacuate their tents for dry accommodation.
 Rain continued until well after midday and created difficulties being able to marshal gliders and tugs.
 Later that day, the Commanding Officer and Intelligence Officer from the South Staffordshire arrived by road at 1615 hrs and started the briefings for “Comet” at 1700 hrs, only for it to be postponed at 2230 hrs for 24 hours.

-On 8th September, again “Comet” was postponed for tactical reasons.
+8th September: Again “Comet” was postponed for tactical reasons.

-On 9th September, crews and troops now used to the postponements expected another, which indeed postponed for a further 48 hours.
+9th September: Crews and troops now used to the postponements expected another, which indeed postponed for a further 48 hours.
 Six gliders and crews went up in the afternoon to test a new take-off system which worked well.

-On 10th September, after a church parade at 1100 hrs, word was received in late afternoon that “Comet” had been cancelled.
+10th September: After a church parade at 1100 hrs, word was received in late afternoon that “Comet” had been cancelled.
 At 1730 hrs, the South Staffordshire troops were allowed out of the camp, although few took up the offer down to having plenty of foreign currency, presumably ready for the operation, but no English money.

-On 11th September, the South Staffordshire’s Commanding Officer and Intelligence Officer returned to Brize Norton.
+11th September: The South Staffordshire’s Commanding Officer and Intelligence Officer returned to Brize Norton.
 At Manston, a field cashier arrived in the afternoon to exchange the foreign currency leading to a larger influx of airborne troops into the local towns.

 Operations from Manston

 The video above (© IWM (AMY 130)), from the Imperial War Museum collection shows various sequences of the initial airlift.
 If you look closely for the twin-engined Albemarles with their easily identifiable tails, you should be able to spot several sequences at Manston, including a sweep over the runway.
-Edit (4/10/2016): The version posted above at the time of the post has now been withdrawn, but you can watch a version with a less intrusive watermark, if your device supports flash, here: http://film.iwmcollections.org.uk/record/index/18174
+Edit (20/03/2018): The IWM withdrew all their films in 2017 making all the officially endorsed embedding broken.
+If the film is not available above, you can watch it here: https://www.iwm.org.uk/collections/item/object/1060020734

 The Manston Tempest Wing (80, 274 and 501 Squadrons), led by Wing Commander Wray, successfully attacked flak positions in the Dutch Islands of Walcheren and Schouwen, over which the flights to Arnhem would travel.
 By midday, damaged aircraft started to return.
 No. 80 Squadron’s Tempest EJ519 piloted by W/O Peter Leopold Godfrey (1318229) was hit by flak and seen to crash into the sea with no bale out.